we-boot/designworkplan-led-wall/raspberry-pi-webcam/instructions-webserver.md

 ## 8. Edit panel count (when using more than 1 panel)

-Go to the settings tab in the web application (`http://<ip of rpi>:8080/rpi-rgb-led-matrix-webapp-0.0.1-SNAPSHOT/settings/`) and add the `--led-chain=4` option to the *Command Line Flags* input.
+Go to the settings tab in the web application (`http://<ip of rpi>:8080/rpi-rgb-led-matrix-webapp-0.0.1-SNAPSHOT/settings/`) and add the `--led-pixel-mapper="U-mapper" --led-chain=4` options to the *Command Line Flags* input.

 **Here are some more flags you can add:**